 Nothing slows down collaboration like communication bottlenecks.
 Being able to interact fluidly is at the heart of teamwork.

-Using a team collaboration app, such as one of these we’ve reviewed previously, can help supplant the deadening effect of sending emails and waiting around for replies.
+Using a team collaboration app can help supplant the deadening effect of sending emails and waiting around for replies.
 Group chats and instant messaging help keep online interaction quick and effective.

 Lastly, make sure people always have somewhere to go when they want to talk.
 People who work together should sit together, but everyone and anyone can still be disturbed by nearby conversations.
 Trying to boost teamwork needn’t come at the expense of other people’s concentration.